-Three years after this photo, their perfect world came crashing down thanks to two diamond bangles from Paris, a shadowy “Nicaraguan diplomat” and the vengeful, Hitler-loving maid of a Supreme Court judge.
+Three years after this photo, their perfect world would come crashing down thanks to two diamond bangles from Paris, a shadowy “Nicaraguan diplomat,” and the vengeful, Hitler-loving maid of a Supreme Court judge.

 The occasion is the opening of the glamorous Mayfair Club in the Los Angeles Biltmore Hotel in 1935.
-When the ‘Biltmore,’ as it was simply known by the citizens of Hollywood’s film colony, opened in 1923 it was the largest hotel west of Chicago.
+When the ‘Biltmore’ opened in 1923 it was the largest hotel west of Chicago.
 Its architectural style and decor were deliberately grand and sumptuous, signaling that Los Angeles was truly the West Coast’s anchor for wealth, power and glamour.

-George Burns is laughing out loud and embraced protectively and with deep affection by his wife Gracie Allen, the other half of the wildly popular comedy duo ‘Burns and Allen,’ which would span 35 years of live performances, radio, television and film.
+I love that George Burns is laughing out loud and embraced protectively and with deep affection by his wife, Gracie Allen, the other half of the wildly popular comedy duo ‘Burns and Allen,’ which would span 35 years of live performances, radio, television and film.
 George – in love, wealthy, and exuding the confidence that comes from being invited into thousands of American living rooms each night – drapes his arm over Gracie’s lap in such a wonderfully natural way.

-And who knows if it’s just the champagne and cigars or there is a long-standing collegiate relationship, but much-loved character actor, Joe E. Brown (best known for Pin Up Girl, A Midsummer Night’s Dream, Some Like It Hot, Show Boat, It’s a Mad Mad Mad Mad World), is resting his hands on Gracie’s shoulders, gently and respectfully.
+And who knows if it’s just the champagne and cigars, or there is a long-standing collegiate relationship, but much-loved character actor, Joe E. Brown (best known for Pin Up Girl, A Midsummer Night’s Dream, Some Like It Hot, Show Boat, It’s a Mad Mad Mad Mad World), is resting his hands on Gracie’s shoulders, ever so gently and respectfully.

 Nestled next to the “man of a thousand faces,” as Brown was also called, is the wife of comedian Chico Marx, Betty Karp, who looks as glamorous as a starlet on this terrific night.